 King Numedides, who Conan slew to gain the throne of Aquilonia, was a madman who bathed in the blood of virgins to gain immortality (at the advice of the equally evil sorceror, Thulandra Thuu.
 Conan only came to oppose the king when Numedides had him tossed in prison for being a bit too popular.
 He also had a dancer who Conan fancied skinned and had his men toss a scrap of her flesh into Conan's cell to taunt him.

 While Thoth-Amon is sometimes portrayed as a Noble Demon or given redeeming qualities, The Book of Thoth paints him as a selfish, horrible monster.
 Starting as an ambitious orphan, Thoth murders his friend Amon and takes his name to steal Amon's new place in the Ibis Temple.
 When Thoth's mentor discovers Thoth has been worshiping the Serpent God Set, Thoth magically lobotomizes him to admit he is the 'real' heretic.
 Thoth has every member of the royal family in front of his chosen puppet killed to place him on the throne and magically lobotomizes him to use him as a puppet and convert all of Stygia to Set's worship, turning it into a hellhole.
 Thoth proceeds to have his mentor's son crucified, only rescued by the intervention of allies, and is so far gone that he considers having his friend crucified again after said friend saves his life.
-Thoth unleashes a plague to consolidate his power, which kills his own sister. when he discovers this, he no longer cares and sets about making new plans, any conscience he once had long gone.
+Thoth unleashes a plague to consolidate his power, which kills his own sister.
+Discovering his sister's death leads him to Jumping Off the Slippery Slope on the basis that he's already done the worst things he can.